cdmdotnet/Manatee.Trello/docs/_docs/3-api/IOrganizationMembership.md

 order: 142
 ---

-Associates a [Member](../IOrganizationMembership#imember-member--get-) to an [Organization](../Organization#organization) and indicates any permissions the member has in the organization.
+Associates a Manatee.Trello.IOrganizationMembership.Member to an Manatee.Trello.Organization and indicates any permissions the member has in the organization.

 **Assembly:** Manatee.Trello.dll